qcif/rdsi-arms/test/arms-test-plan.md

 1. Reviewer reopens the request
     1. Login as a reviewer.
-    2. Click on the rejected tab.
+    2. Click on the "Rejected" tab.
     3. **Check 7-1**: the request appears in the table.
     4. Click the edit icon for the request.
-    5. **Check 7-2**: the only available actions are "save and close" and "reopen".
+    5. **Check 7-2**: the only available actions are "Save and close" and "Reopen".
-    6. Click the "reopen" button".
+    6. Click the "Reopen" button".
     7. Click home.
-    8. **Check 7-3**: the request appears in the "requests to review" table.
+    8. **Check 7-3**: the request appears in the "Requests to review" table.
     9. Logout.
 2. Requestor sees it as being reopened
     1. Login as the requestor.
-    2. **Check 7-4**: the status of the request is "being processed".
+    2. **Check 7-4**: the status of the request is "being reviewed".
     3. Logout.
 3. Reviewer approves the request
     1. Login as a reviewer.
-    2. **Check 7-5**: the request appears in the "requests to review" table.
+    2. **Check 7-5**: the request appears in the "Requests to review" table.
     3. Click the edit icon of the request.
-    4. **Check 7-6**: the only available options are "save and close" and "reject and notify requestor".
+    4. **Check 7-6**: the only available options are "Save and close" and "Reject and notify requestor".
     5. Go to the outcome page.
-    6. **Check 7-7**: the decision of "reject" is selected.
+    6. **Check 7-7**: the decision of "Reject" is selected.
-    7. Select "approved for ReDS" for the decision.
+    7. Select "Approved for ReDS" for the decision.
-    8. **Check 7-8**: the only available options are "save and close" and "approve and notify provisioning".
+    8. **Check 7-8**: the only available options are "Save and close" and "Approve and notify provisioning".
-    9. Click the "approved and notify provisioning" button.
+    9. Click the "Approved and notify provisioning" button.
+    10. Click home.
+    11. **Check 7-9**: the request appears in the "Approved requests" table.
+    12. Logout.
 4. Requestor sees it as being approved
     1. Login as the requestor.
-    2. **Check 7-9**: the status of the request is "being provisioned".
+    2. **Check 7-10**: the status of the request is "Being provisioned".
     3. Logout.
+5. Reviewer marks the request as provisioned (i.e. doing the job of the provisioner)
+    1. Login as a reviewer.
+    2. Click the edit icon of the request.
+    3. **Check 7-11**: the only available options are "Save and close", "Mark as provisioning completed" and "Reopen".
+    4. Click the "Mark as provisioning completed" button.
+    5. Click home.
+    7. **Check 7-12**: the request does not appears in any table on the active requests page.
+    8. Click the "Provisioned" tab.
+    9. **Check 7-13**: the request appears in the table.
+    10. Logout.

 ## **Test 8**: Reopening a provisioned request